·VA

 Teleinfo Client (TIC) Specification, Enedis

-The official spec for the serial protocol emitted by the Linky meter: frames, fields, legacy and standard modes.
+The official spec for the serial protocol emitted by the Linky meter: frames, fields, checksums.
 Without it, the signal is undecipherable.

 • [02]